alexscheelmeyer/csv-streamer/README.md

 var csv=new CSVStream({headers:true,delimiter:'\t'});
 ```

+In some cases you are offloading the data to an async destination and for this you can use the `asyncdata` event instead of the regular `data` event.
+It will provide a callback as the second parameter and you will not receive futher data before calling that to acknowledge you are done processing
+the data.

 If you are so unlucky that you have CSV in a string only, you should look into wrapping the string in a stream API and then pipe that into the
 CSV stream.
 Something like [this](http://technosophos.com/content/using-string-stream-reader-nodejs) (not tested).